csuksangium/Interactive-Lab-Hub/Final Project/README.md

 - The Hyperpixel Screen does not work with the Pi Camera and required settings to be overridden
 - The Hyperpixel Screen uses every single GPIO port & requires i2c & SPI disabled, so the shim cannot be added

-In the final iteration of the software, we
+In the final iteration of the software can be split into 3 components:
+Camera:
+- PiCam2
+Object Detection:
+- Tensorflow Lite
+- efficientdet_lite0.tflite model
+Voice Recognition:
+- Vosk
+- KaldiRecognizer

 ### Hardware